Spies in Disguise

-Spies in Disguise is a 2019 American animated spy comedy film starring Will Smith and Tom Holland, and produced by Blue Sky Studios.
-Directed by Troy Quane and Nick Bruno and written by Brad Copeland and Lloyd Taylor, the film also stars Rashida Jones, Karen Gillan and DJ Khaled.
-The plot involves a secret agent who is transformed into a pigeon by an intelligent young scientist; the two must then work together to stop a revenge-seeking cybernetic terrorist, and return the agent to his human form.
+Spies in Disguise is a 2019 American animated spy comedy film produced by 20th Century Fox Animation, Blue Sky Studios, and Chernin Entertainment for 20th Century Fox.
+Directed by Nick Bruno and Troy Quane, the film stars the voice talents of Will Smith, Tom Holland, Rashida Jones, Ben Mendelsohn, Reba McEntire, Rachel Brosnahan, Karen Gillan, DJ Khaled, and Masi Oka.
+In the film, the plot involves secret agent Lance Sterling (Smith) who befriends the intelligent young scientist Walter Beckett (Holland), the two must then work together to stop the revenge-seeking cybernetic terrorist Killian (Mendelsohn).

-The film premiered at the El Capitan Theatre on December 4, 2019, and was theatrically released in the United States on December 25 by 20th Century Fox.
-The film received generally positive reviews from critics, and grossed $172 million against a $100M budget.
-It was the final feature film to be produced by Blue Sky Studios, which closed in 2021.
+Spies in Disguise first premiered at the El Capitan Theatre in Los Angeles, California in the United States on December 4, 2019, and was first released theatrically in the United States by 20th Century Fox on December 25, 2019.
+The film received generally positive reviews from critics, and grossed a total box office of $172 million against a total budget of $100 million.

+Spies in Disguise was the last film to be produced by Blue Sky Studios before The Walt Disney Company closed down Blue Sky Studios on April 7, 2021.

 Plot

 Lance Sterling, a cocky secret agent of H.T.U.V.
 (Honor, Trust, Unity and Valor), is sent to recover an attack drone from Japanese arms dealer Katsu Kimura in Japan.
-As soon as the buyer, cybernetically enhanced terrorist Killian, arrives, Sterling breaks in against the orders of H.T.U.V. director Joy Jenkins, defeats Kimura and his gang, and manages to escape with the briefcase containing the drone.
-Sterling returns to the H.T.U.V. headquarters to confront Walter Beckett, a socially inept MIT graduate and outcast young scientist, for equipping nonlethal weapons into his suit.
-Walter tries to convince Sterling that there is a more peaceful way to save the world but Sterling fires him before he can explain his latest invention: "biodynamic concealment".
+When cybernetically enhanced terrorist Killian arrives to buy it, Lance disobeys H.T.U.V. director Joy Jenkins, defeats Kimura and his gang, and escapes with the drone.
+At H.T.U.V. headquarters, Lance confronts Walter Beckett, a socially inept MIT graduate and young scientist, for equipping his suit with nonlethal weapons.
+Walter argues for a more peaceful approach but Lance fires him before he can explain his latest invention, "biodynamic concealment".

-Sterling discovers the briefcase to be empty and is confronted by Marcy Kappel, an internal affairs agent, who reveals footage of Sterling - actually Killian in a holographic disguise - leaving with the drone, labeling him as a traitor.
-Sterling escapes the H.T.U.V. and decides to track down Walter to help him disappear.
-Meanwhile, Killian breaks into the H.T.U.V. covert weapons facility.
+Lance discovers that the briefcase is empty and is confronted by internal affairs agent Marcy Kappel, who shows footage of Lance – actually Killian in a holographic disguise – leaving with the drone, branding him a traitor.
+Lance escapes and seeks out Walter to help him disappear, while Killian breaks into H.T.U.V.'s covert weapons facility.

-While searching Walter's home for his invention, Sterling ingests the concoction and transforms into a pigeon by undergoing "chromothripsis".
-Before Walter and Sterling can decide what to do next, Marcy and other H.T.U.V. agents chase the duo through the city, but the duo escape in Sterling's spy car.
-The two track down Kimura at a resort in Playa del Carmen, Mexico.
-There, they learn of Killian's whereabouts in Venice, Italy before Marcy and the H.T.U.V. can capture them again.
+Searching Walter's home for his invention, Lance accidentally ingests the concoction and transforms into a pigeon through "chromothripsis".
+Before they can determine what to do, Walter and Lance are pursued by Marcy and other H.T.U.V. agents, but escape in Lance's spy car.
+They track down Kimura at a resort in Playa del Carmen, Mexico, where they learn that Killian is in Venice, Italy, and evade H.T.U.V. capture once more.